cloudfoundry-attic/cf-abacus/tools/babel/README.md

 abacus-babel
 ===

-Babel configuration for the Abacus project

-Usage
----

-TODO document usage
+Babel ES6 to ES5 configuration and build script.